ThejasKiranPS/Attendance_Marker/README.md

 # Attendance marker (GMeet)

 A Chrome extension which allows you to take attendance for college classes.
+It can record attendance daily for multiple classes and then allows you to download it as a csv file.

 ![home](./assets/Home.jpg)
 ___